Food hygiene issue such as a poisoning outbreaks can have be a impact for a business, such as:

 The most high risk foods which are associated with food poisoning tend to be high in protein and moisture.
 These include meat and poultry and their related products (burgers, sausages, stocks etc.), dairy products, eggs, seafood and rice.

 All of the above can be easily avoided by following good practices.
-For example, storing cooked foods in Banquet Carts ensures that meals are kept at the optimum temperate until serving, using colour coded chopping boards will minimise the risk of cross contamination, and having adequate hand wash facilities will ensure personal hygiene is maintained.
+For example, storing cooked foods in Banquet Carts ensures that meals are kept at the optimum temperate until serving, using colour coded chopping boards will minimise the risk of cross contamination, using Blast Chillers to cool food quickly and having adequate hand wash facilities will ensure personal hygiene is maintained.

 Storing food safely

 It is very important to store food properly to keep it safe, to protect it from harmful bacteria, chemicals and objects falling into food.
 You'll need to store different types of food by storing in:

 By law, food business operators must ensure that food handlers receive the appropriate supervision and training in food hygiene, which is in-line with the area they work in and will enable them to handle food in the safest way.